Skip to main content

 Riley Smith, MD, is the Faculty Liaison to the department’s LGBTQ+ Task Force.
 He works to ensure that The UNC Family Medicine Centers at Chapel Hill, Durham, Carraway Village, and South Durham are welcoming spaces where our LGBTQ+ communities feel validated and receive the effective, evidence-based care they need.

-UNC Family Medicine Strategic Plan
+UNC Family Medicine Strategic Improvement Plan

-The department has recently released its 2021-2026 DEI Strategic Plan.
+The department has recently released its 2021-2026 Strategic Improvement Plan.
 We view this as a living document as we continue to understand more about the changes required to improve our department.
 A special thanks goes out to Alexa Mieses Malchuk, MD, MPH, whose leadership and contributions as the inaugural Director of Inclusive Excellence for Faculty led to this report.

-The UNC Family Medicine Diversity, Equity, and Inclusion Fund
+The UNC Family Medicine Health Equity Fund